fuzz/etcdon/README.md

 install](https://marketplace.digitalocean.com/apps/mastodon), currently version
 3.5.3, and may need modification for other installations.

-Please note etcdon at this time etcdon is very much a work in progress.
+Please note at this time etcdon is very much a work in progress.

 etcdon is MIT licensed so you can fork it and do as you please.